-In the instance of bees, environmental conditions have posed a major risk to honey bees’ health and productivity while negatively impacting the livelihood of beekeepers, farmers and the agricultural community on a global scale.
+In the instance of bees, environmental conditions have posed a major risk to honeybee health and productivity while negatively impacting the livelihood of beekeepers, farmers and the agricultural community on a global scale.
 In recent years, the Colony Collapse Disorder (CCD) phenomenon has become a growing source of concern among environmentalists, beekeepers and the world at large, as bees are essential for our ecosystem’s survival.
-In an effort to address this problem, Pass The Honey is working to raise awareness of the importance of bees in our ecosystem while creating sustainable practices to support the health and vitality of honeybees for future generations to come.
+In an effort to address this problem, Pass The Honey is working to raise awareness of the importance of bees in our ecosystem, harvesting ethical honey, and creating sustainable practices to support the health and vitality of honeybees for future generations to come.

-At Pass The Honey, our honeycomb is responsibly harvested, straight from the source to our customers.
+At Pass the Honey, our honeycomb is responsibly harvested, straight from the source to our customers.
 Featuring naturally-occurring royal jelly, propolis and bee pollen, it’s both delicious and convenient for everyone in your family.
-What’s more, we’re proud to offer an entirely edible, wholesome product that is environmentally friendly while raising awareness among the communities we serve—after all, honeybees provide not only an invaluable food source, but support the delicate balance our ecosystem depends on.
+What’s more, we’re proud to offer an entirely edible, wholesome product that is environmentally friendly while raising awareness among the communities we serve—after all, honeybees provide not only an invaluable food source, but also support the delicate balance our ecosystem depends on.
 We use ecologically mindful production methods including:

 Taste You Can Trust

 Pass the Honeyis dedicated to supporting the health and vitality of honey bees as well as beekeeping and responsible agricultural practices that improve our environment.
 We’re also economically conscientious when it comes to the viability of beekeepers and other farmers.
 And last but not least, we’re delighted to offer delectable honeycombs and liquid honey to our consumers—simply put, we wouldn’t sell anything we wouldn’t feed our own family!